billlee/StockSite/README.md

 Follow these steps to run:

 1. Install Flask on your system
-    a.
-In Linux, run "pip install flask"
+    * In Linux, run "pip install flask"
-    b.
-In Windows, locate installation online
+    * In Windows, locate installation online
-    c.
-On Mac OS X, run the following command (if both Python 2 and Python 3 are installed)
+    * On Mac OS X, run the following command (if both Python 2 and Python 3 are installed)

 ```console
 foo@bar:~$ pip3 install flask
 ```